 “Hey air gun, this could be us but you hidin’.”

-Not having any Superior Glove-made leather split-fitter gloves, I took an old pair used for piling wood that were purchased at the local hardware store.
+Not having any Superior Glove-made leather split-fitter gloves, I took an old pair used for piling wood that I bought at the local hardware store.

 Side note: Notice the split seam in the picture above.
 Generic big-box store gloves are designed to be cheap, not long lasting.
 A manufacturer who specializes in gloves would know to move that seam to the back of the hand, where it wouldn’t split as easily, like the Crewmate® Split-Fitter Glove below.
 To further increase the seam integrity, these gloves are sewn with Kevlar® yarn.